aj-r/RiotNet/README.md

 A .NET/C# client for the Riot Games API.

 It has the following features:
-- **Asynchronous methods** - methods are awaitable using the async/await keywords.
 - **Flexible and configurable** - uses interfaces and allows inheritance.
 - **Database Ready** - data structures have built-in database metadata, so you can easily persist results using Entity Framework 6 without having to re-define all of the models.
 - [**Full Documentation**](http://aj-r.github.io/RiotNet/docs/interface_riot_net_1_1_i_riot_client.html) - documentation of every method and every property of every object.
 (Or at least as much as we can figure out from examining the JSON responses.
 Riot's API documentation is a bit lacking right now.)